rperre/NeoCode/README.md

 the same context in the keymap as much as possible.

 ### Find and replace tool
-We should have a visual tool for this, and facilitate as much as possible using :s/ + quickfix as much as possiblel
+We should have a visual tool for this, and facilitate as much as possible using :s/ + quickfix

 ## Ideas for features
 - Having custom menus for the language being used, with all the QOL possible out of the box:
-- - Compiling and running
+    - Compiling and running
-- - Running tests with visual intection
+    - Running tests with visual intection
-- - DAP interface
+    - DAP interface